apitestbase/apitestbase.github.io/_docs/en/http-http-integration-unit-testing.md

 ![Open Account API Test Isolation](../../screenshots/http-http/open-account-api-test-isolation.png)

 ## Test Cases Creation
+It is recommended that you have a look at [Quick Start](/docs/en/quick-start) if ATB is new to you.

 ### Positive Test
-Create a test case `Positive` under the folder for Open Account API test cases.
-Add an HTTP test step `Invoke the API and Assert Response`.
-This test step invokes the Open Account API and assert that the API returns status code 200.
+Create a test case `Positive` under a folder for Open Account API test cases.
+Create an HTTP test step `Invoke the API and Assert Response` in the test case.
+This test step invokes the Open Account API and asserts that the API returns status code 200.

 ![Positive - Test Step](../../screenshots/http-http/positive-test-step.png)